BenAgro314/JackalTourGuide/README.md

 ### The Data

-Whenever you run the simulation, a date stamped folder will be created in this directory eg. ~/Myhal\_Simulation/simulated\_runs/2020-08-06-22-45-03.
+Whenever you run the simulation, a date stamped folder will be created in this directory eg. `~/Myhal_Simulation/simulated_runs/2020-08-06-22-45-03`.
 This folder will contains log files and post-processed data:

-- raw\_data.bag, a bag file of data from select topics during the run (see line ~119 in ./master.sh).
+- `raw_data.bag`, a bag file of data from select topics during the run (see line ~119 in ./master.sh).
-- gt\_pose.ply, a binary representation of the ground truth pose of the robot during it's tour.
+- `gt_pose.ply`, a binary representation of the ground truth pose of the robot during it's tour.
-- sim\_frames/, a directory containing binary time-stamped point-cloud frames
+- `sim_frames/`, a directory containing binary time-stamped point-cloud frames

 Also contained in this directory is a directory called is a logs-<date> (e.g. logs-2020-08-06-22-45-03) which holds:

-- processed\_data.pickle, serialized data used by the [Dashboard](#Dashboard) for assessing navigation performance and creating plots.
+- `processed_data.pickle`, serialized data used by the [Dashboard](#Dashboard) for assessing navigation performance and creating plots.
 - pcl.txt and params.yaml are log files storing all the parameters used during the trials.
 - log.txt stores the command used to launch the simulation and whether or not the robot made it to each waypoint on it's tour.
-- meta.json stores meta data (see src/dashboard/src/meta\_data.py) about the run which is used by the [Dashboard](#Dashboard) for data management and creating plot series.
+- meta.json stores meta data (see `src/dashboard/src/meta_data.py`) about the run which is used by the [Dashboard](#Dashboard) for data management and creating plot series.
-- myhal\_sim.world, a copy of the world file used during this run.
+- `myhal_sim.world`, a copy of the world file used during this run.
 - videos/, a directory that holds the videos produced during the run.

-Note that if the run is cut short with SIGTERM, or by running either of the files scripts/shutdown.sh or scripts/clear.sh, all data files will be deleted.
+Note that if the run is cut short with SIGTERM, or by running either of the files `scripts/shutdown.sh` or `scripts/clear.sh`, all data files will be deleted.
 To stop a run while saving the data files, run `./scripts/save_shutdown.sh`.

 ## The Navigation Stack